Bleeding & Cramping

 Nausea usually starts between 5 and 6 weeks of pregnancy.
 Although common in the morning, “morning sickness” can actually last all day, or even be worse in the evening.
 For 80% of sufferers, nausea gradually lessens, with more and more nausea-free days, until it ceases completely around the 12th week – although physical or emotional stresses can causes temporary relapses.
 The other 20% of sufferers will have nausea for a longer period of time, some even until the end of pregnancy.

 Is it dangerous to me or my baby?

 Nausea, especially if severe, can be emotionally draining.
-Many women find that it interferes with usual daily activities, making it necessary to find ways to cope.
-But the large majority of the time nausea isn’t physically harmful to mom or baby.
+Many pregnant people find that it interferes with usual daily activities, making it necessary to find ways to cope.
+But the large majority of the time nausea isn’t physically harmful to the childbearing person or baby.
 If you were healthy before you started pregnancy, your body and your baby will draw on your nutritional reserves.
 There is even a theory that the minimal nutrition of the first trimester during the stage when the placenta is growing, essentially tricks the body to grow a larger, more efficient placenta.

 What if I can’t keep anything down?

 About 1% of people suffer from excessive vomiting in pregnancy, a condition called “hyperemesis gravidarum”.
 In such cases, the lack of food, fluids and nutrients may be harmful to their health and the well-being of their baby, if left untreated.
 Treatment usually includes IV fluids, as dehydration makes the condition worse, which in turn increases the amount of nausea, vomiting and fluid loss.